cloudflare/cf-ui/packages/cf-style-container/README.md

 be invoked with the current key, value and accumulated value for each pair.
 Useful to blacklist object keys.

-All filter functions are composible.
+All filter functions are composable.

 ```javascript
 import { filterNone, filterProps } from 'cf-style-container';